joschout/Multi-Directional-Rule-Set-Learning/README.md

 * [Round Robin (RR)](./notebooks/basic_use/rr_on_titanic.ipynb)
 * [Multi-directional IDS (MIDS)](./notebooks/basic_use/mids_on_titanic.ipynb)

+These notebooks illustrate these rule set classifiers on [the Titanic toy dataset that was provided with the reference IDS implementation](https://github.com/lvhimabindu) accompanying the original IDS paper.

 To use this project as a Python module, you can install it in your Python environment after cloning this repository as follows:
   ```shell
   git clone https://github.com/joschout/Multi-Directional_Rule_Set_Learning.git